lslguru/easy-gacha/README.markdown

 ## Configuration ##

-If the script is deleted or reset, any configurations not exported and saved to a notecard will be lost.
+If the script is deleted or reset, any configurations not exported and saved to a notecard or elsewhere will be lost.

 ## URL Resource Limitations ##